Corrosion Essentials – Posted 11/25/2020

 Why is microbial control becoming so important?

 Ken Wunch, energy technology advisor at DuPont Microbial Control, discusses the growing concerns in 2020 related to microbiologically influenced corrosion (MIC).
-He addresses such topics as:
+In the podcast below, he addresses such topics as:

 More corrosion control insights in these FREE newsletters from NACE: WaterCorr, Maritime News, and Infrastructure News.